 I don't always resist gossip – How to Resist Gossip

-This list could go on for quite awhile, but my point I want to make is I write because these are areas the Lord continues to challenge and grow me in.
+This list could go on for quite a while, but the point I want to make is I write because these are areas the Lord continues to challenge and grow me in.
 The Lord is continuing to change me as I spend time with Him in His Word.
 He works in me as I deal with the everyday trials and difficulties of life in this fallen world.
 He works in me as I celebrate the many joys of this beautiful life He has gifted us with.

 I share in this little community not to have you think I have it all together but to remind you that you are not alone in your struggles.